13 Reasons Why? iOS is Better Than Android

-We came to a point where our world is fully occupied by the smartphones whose main warriors are Android and iOS.
+We came to a point where our world is fully occupied by the smartphones whose main warriors are Android and iOS operating systems.
 For example, if you’re planning to buy a new smartphone today, there are very good chances that you will run into Google’s Android or Apple’s iOS mobile operating systems.
-These two platforms have accounted for more than 99 percent of all new smartphones shipped over the last year, and that further rose to 99.7 percent in 2017.
+These two platforms have accounted for more than 99 percent of all new smartphones shipped over the last year, and that further rose to 99.7 percent in 2019.
 Microsoft has been thrown out of the race taken over by the Apple and Android devices now.

 Both the smartphones operating systems are excellent.
 But iOS has clearly come out with flying colors.
 There have been many categories on which both the platforms are compared. iOS has won the race as it is among the most considerable categories.

-Given below are the main considerable categories in which iOS has won the race and proved itself better than the Android:
+Here are the reasons why iOS has won the race and proved itself better than the Android:

 There are a lot of apps in the Google Play Store and the Apple App Store.
 The rough estimation is